GaalexxC/Win-10-Hyper-V-Ubuntu-Perfect-Dev-Server/README.md

 - Of course whatever your applications requirements are is what you will install.
 I will just demonstrate a basic PHP7 based server for PHP development such as Laravel 5 development or any other PHP framework.

-1. Nginx Mainline ( Either using: apt / my bash autosetup / custom compiled with latest OpenSSL)
+1. Nginx Mainline/Stable/Source Build ( Either using: apt / my bash autosetup / custom compiled with latest OpenSSL)
-2. PHP7 w/dependencies
+2. PHP7x w/dependencies
 3. Percona MySQL Server 5.7 ( Or Oracle MySQL or MariaDB whatever is to your liking)
 4. vsFTPd for FTP access
 5. User and directory setup to get going